 Content: Drawing on life experience, participants in this workshop will write profiles of personal heroes, encounters with other cultures, moments of creative discovery, and other compact experiences with indelible effects.
-From these short writings, we will select, deepen, and record our selected accounts for podcast, and other forms of web-based sharing.
-Prerequisites: None.
+From these short writings, we will select, deepen, and record our accounts for podcast, and other forms of web-based sharing.

-WCM 612 Ways of Seeing: the Gift
+WCM 612 The Gift